 Nothing is as refreshing as traveling in a spacious and relaxing environment and Deutsche Bahn's first-class carriage are perfect for this.
 From the comfortable seat to bigger legroom, it is pure luxury from the departure point to the destination.
 Passengers in this carriage can access the VIP lounges, and enjoy meals during the trip.
 A second class service on a train from Berlin to Dresden is comfortable, too, just at a slightly lower cost.
 Passengers with second class tickets can still enjoy free internet services on board.
 Deutsche Bahn's pet policy allows small pets such as dogs, cats and birds if they are in cages.
 Also, pets should not cause disturbance to other passengers.
 There is no fee for smaller dogs, as well as guide dogs, but bigger dogs must have tickets.
 Passengers can board with their bicycles, as long as they are foldable or are easily disassembled.
 Deutsche Bahn ensures that those with disabilities or limited mobility experience convenience and comfort.
 However, they should book early to enjoy special services such as hoists and ramps which aid them when boarding.

 Passengers on a budget should consider making early bookings to cut on ticket costs.
 On most occasions, Deutsche Bahn releases tickets three to six months before departure to facilitate the early booking.
 Traveling on a slower train that requires changes along the way is also an effective way of saving money.
 Another useful tip for saving cash is by traveling during off-peak hours when tickets are less expensive.

-Omio customers traveling this route depart most frequently from Berlin Hbf and arrive in Dresden Hauptbahnhof.
+Omio customers traveling this route book their trains from Berlin Hbf to Dresden Hauptbahnhof.

 Here are some other resources that might have the information you need